augutierrez/MonopolySolver/README.md

 ## Summary:
 ### Context:
 #### One day I was playing an intense game of Monopoly with my girlfriend and we reached a point in the game where it got really slow and we had bought all the properties available.
 I knew this game could last hours until we'd see an end, so that's when I got the idea of Monopoly Solver.
-Instead of playing the game for hours to find a winner, why have the computer simulate the game and compute a winner?
+Instead of playing the game for hours to find a winner, why not have the computer simulate the game and compute a winner?

 #### This app is meant to speed the game of Monopoly up to find a winner when you no longer feel like playing, but still want to know who won.
 The app helps gather all the statistics of the game such as:
 - how many players?